zachwingrave/pyMath/docs/README.md

 # pyMath

-A series of Python functions that perform simple calculations using standard and recursive techniques.
+Simple operations using standard and recursive techniques.

 ### Attributions